justarandomgeek/factorio-coverage/README.md

 `Coverage.Report()` or `remote.call("coverage","report")` (Script)

 Collect test data from all participating mods and write it out to `script-outputs\lcov.info`.
+Automatically stops counting if a test was still running.

 Most scripts simply need to `pcall(require,'__coverage__/coverage.lua')` to be included in line counts.
 Scenarios/campaign scripts must also provide a path hint to translate "level" to a correct path: